Cross potent: Name

 Potent is an old word for a crutch, from a late Middle English alteration of Old French potence "crutch".
 (Note: from Latin potentia 'power', which in medieval Latin meant 'crutch'. du Cange (1883).
 "Glossarium mediae et infimae latinitatis, éd. augm."
 See also Oxford English Dictionary, 1st. edition, entry "Potent (sb.¹ and a.²)".)
 The term potent is also used in heraldic terminology to describe a T-shaped alteration of vair, and potenté is a line of partition contorted into a series of 'T' shapes.

 In heraldic literature of the 19th century, the cross potent is also known as the "Jerusalem cross" due to its occurrence in the attributed coat of arms of the Kingdom of Jerusalem.
 This convention is reflected in Unicode, where the character ☩ (U+2629) is named CROSS OF JERUSALEM.
 The name Jerusalem cross is more commonly given to the more complex symbol consisting of a large Greek cross or cross potent surrounded by four smaller Greek crosses.

 History

 The "cross potent" shape is found in pottery decorations in both the European and the Chinese Neolithic.
-In Chinese bronze inscriptions, the glyph ancestral to the modern Chinese character 巫 "shaman, witch" has the shape of a cross potent, interpreted as representing a cross-like "divining rod" or similar device used in shamanistic practice.
+In Chinese bronze inscriptions, the glyph ancestral to the modern Chinese character 巫 "shaman, witch" has the shape of a cross potent, interpreted as representing a cross-like "divining rod" or similar device used in shamanistic practice, with a possible connection to the Iranian magi.
 (Note: Tu Baikui 塗白奎 (quoted by Boileau 2002:354) believes the wu oracle character "was composed of two pieces of jade and originally designated a tool of divination."
 Citing Li Xiaoding 李孝定 that gong 工 originally pictured a "carpenter's square", Allan (1991:77) argues that oracle inscriptions used wu 巫 interchangeably with fang 方 "square; side; place" for sacrifices to the sifang 四方 "four directions".